mfnalex/ChestSort/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Create a report to help us improve
+title: ''
+labels: ''
+assignees: ''

 ---

-**Used version**
+**Used ChestSort version**
-Tell us your Spigot/Minecraft version and ChestSort version
+Tell us your ChestSort version

+**Used Spigot version**
+Tell us your Spigot version (output of /version).
+Please also tell us if you use another fork like Paper, etc.

 **Describe the bug**
 A clear and concise description of what the bug is.